samhollingsworth/samhollingsworth.github.io/index.md

 **Security Research**
 Participates in bug bounty programs on [HackerOne](https://hackerone.com/scrsh) & [BugCrowd](https://bugcrowd.com/scrsh) helping companies identify and triage security vulnerabilities in their iOS applications.

-**CashFlow**
+**Weighted Returns**
-Developing a secure [iOS app](https://github.com/samhollingsworth/CashFlow) that tracks a user’s cash flow to avoid overdrawing their bank account.
-Implements two factor authentication with authenticator apps or a physical security key.
-Encrypts the binary of the IPA file and utilizes jailbreak detection to mitigate reverse engineering.
+Developing a secure [iOS app](https://github.com/samhollingsworth/weighted-returns#readme) that tracks a user's entire portfolio.

 **WalkMedford**
 Developed an [iOS app](https://github.com/walkMedfordiOS/iOSapp) during college for a local government organization to show users historical landmarks around the city of Medford, MA.
 Designed the schema and implemented a PostgreSQL Database to supply content to the app.